OpenGradient/Vanna-UAGP-Proposal/README.md

 		- Models to predict trade toxicity for varying trading fees
 		- Using HMM market regime models to vary fees in different market environments
 		- Incorporate AI-generated credit scores to vary fees
-		- Creating models for pricing Uniswap derivatives.
+		- Creating models for pricing derivatives of tokens on Uniswap.

 3. <b>Opening doors to new applications on Uniswap</b>
 	- Kickstarting the Vanna x Uniswap integration will encourage more intelligent dApps to be developed on Uniswap in the future.
 AI driven vaults that use Uniswap for trading, ML driven risk management that uses Uniswap to de-risk or hedge portfolio exposure, ETFs that have smart rebalancing…etc.